BioSchemas/bioschemas-dde/python/README.md

 ## Source

-To run the script just type `python simplifyJSON.py`.
-This will process the hardcoded profile and save the resulting file in `/_data/schemas/`.
+To run the script just type `python simplify_JSON.py`.
+This will process the configuration file found on GitHub and save the resulting files `/schemas/`.
 Log messages are written to `simplifyJSON.log`.

 ## Tests